THE ULTIMATE GUIDE TO E-COMMERCE EMAIL MARKETING

 - Research and select the best email marketing software for your needs.

 - Understand where each recipient is on their customer journey.
-And then, the simplest way to get started with email marketing is to set up some automated lifecycle emails which can address: a welcome mail to a new subscriber, a cart abandonment email series, or win-back emails for customers who’ve stopped engaging with your brand.
+And then, the simplest way to get started with email marketing is to set up some automated lifecycle emails that can address: a welcome mail to a new subscriber, a cart abandonment email series, or win-back emails for customers who’ve stopped engaging with your brand.

 - Map out your initial campaigns (e.g., welcome series, abandoned cart series, or new product launches).